 Interns typically gain experience in CBT in a group format (e.g., anxiety treatment for youth with ASD through 'Facing your Fears' program or anxiety treatment for Neuromotor clients).
 Experience with group mindfulness-based therapy is also available through the 'Get up and Go' persistent pain program.
-Opportunities for individual therapy with children and youth are available through the 'Get up and Go' persistent pain program (using CBT and mindfulness approaches), through the 'Facing your Fears' program (e.g., modifying group CBT for individuals not appropriate for group treatment), and also occasionally through Neuromuscular and Neuromotor teams.
-In addition, there may be opportunities through the Brain Injury Rehab Team (BIRT) inpatient rotation for interns to provide individual as well as group supportive counseling services to clients who are experiencing coping and adaptation issues as a result of their illnesses or injuries.
+Opportunities for individual therapy with children and youth are available through the 'Get up and Go' persistent pain program (using CBT and mindfulness approaches), through the 'Facing Your Fears' program (e.g., modifying group CBT for individuals not appropriate for group treatment), and also occasionally through Neuromuscular and Neuromotor teams.
+In addition, there are opportunities through the Brain Injury Rehab Team (BIRT) 'Teen Online Problem Solving (TOPS) program minor rotation for interns to provide individual therapy to adolescents with traumatic brain injury.
+Interns may also have the chance within the inpatient rotation to provide individual as well as group supportive counseling services to clients who are experiencing coping and adaptation issues as a result of their illnesses or injuries.